ebd622/fe-samples/routing/README.md

 {path: 'user/:id', component: UsersComponent },
 ...
 ```
 With this we can path a user id in URL like `user/1`, `user/2` and so on.
+This path will be interpreted as dynamic, otherwise we would get an error that `user/1` is an unknown route.